MarchImportant

 Henry Bessemer

-January 19, 1813: Died March 15, 1898)
+(Born January 19, 1813: Died March 15, 1898)

-English inventor and engineer who developed
+English inventor and engineer who developed the first process for

-the first process for manufacturing steel inexpensively (1856), leading to the
+manufacturing steel inexpensively (1856), leading to the development

-development of the Bessemer converter.
+of the Bessemer converter.
 Bessemer invented his steel making process

-to solve a specific problem vexing another of his inventions, the self-spinning
+to solve a specific problem vexing another of his inventions, the

-artillery shell.
-The converter removed impurities from molten pig iron by oxidation
+self-spinning artillery shell.
+The converter removed impurities

-through air being blown through the molten iron.
-The oxidation also raised the
+the molten iron.
+The oxidation also raised the temperature of the

-impurities such as silicon, manganese, and carbon as oxides, which oxides either
+such as silicon, manganese, and carbon as oxides, which oxides either

 escapd as gas or formed a solid slag.
-He also solved problems about the chemistry
+He also solved problems about

 March